YuqiHuai/SORA-SVL/README.md

 - [ ] Allow website to reflect client connection status
 - [ ] Add cluster feature to the cloud

+### Known Issues

+- It is possible that permission settings related to Docker can cause project to fail.
+See https://github.com/YuqiHuai/SORA-SVL/issues/11

 ## Contributing

 Contributions are what make the open source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.